What is Padlet TA?

 Support and further guidance

-If you experience technical issues with Padlet TA itself, you may need to consult Padlet’s own support materials, as this freemium tool is not a centrally supported institutional product (such as Blackboard Ultra or the institutional Padlet licence).
+If you experience technical issues with Padlet TA itself, you may need to consult Padlet’s own support materials, as this free tool is not a centrally supported institutional product (such as Blackboard Ultra or the institutional Padlet licence).